cheeyeo/cheeyeo.github.io/about.md

 * Machine-learning libraries such as numpy; sklearn; pandas
 * Machine-learning frameworks such as pytorch; tensorflow; keras
 * Computer vision using frameworks such as OpenCV
-* Dev-ops practices with CI/CD workflows ( Github actions ); custom scripting with bash scripts and go-lang
+* Dev-ops practices with CI/CD workflows ( Github actions; Gitlab pipelines ); custom scripting with bash scripts and go-lang

 Since 2019, he started re-learning about machine learning and cloud computing.
 In 2024, he attained the AWS Solutions Professional accreditation.

 He is currently doing independent research in the following areas:
+* AI Application Development
+* Agents
 * Reinforcement Learning
 * Computer Vision with Large Vision transformer models
 * Application of machine learning to real-world problems